Why is this co-op more beneficial than other retail options?

 Can I buy memberships for time periods shorter than a year?

-We only accept full-year memberships.
+Yes, we offer a 6 month seasonal membership for $25.
 At our low rate, the administration costs on our side would exceed any cost savings on the consumer side, which we would have to recuperate elsewhere.
 Keeping it simple saves everyone’s money.

 Can I buy food if I am not a member?